 4. Communicate You’re Certifiably Better With Packaging and Video Like Tender & True

 This brand shows a real focus on everything that makes their products high quality as well as good for the planet.
 Their certifications include USDA Organic, Animal Welfare Certified, Marine Stewardship Council certification, Global Animal partnership certified, and Non-GMO verification.

 One of my favorite ways Tender & True communicate their green labels is on the packaging itself.
 On the front, you’ll notice their green labels and benefits in bright circles that are easily visible.
 Take a look at the back of their packaging and you’ll notice a timeline with each certification they receive over the years.
-I love this because it tells like a story of their brand and that they’re constantly striving to improve each year.
+I love this because it tells a story of their brand and that they’re constantly striving to improve each year.
 For businesses that are working towards becoming more sustainable, it sets a nice example because sustainable and responsible products don’t just appear overnight.
 They require small steps that compound over time.

 Just like Ethique, they also use gorgeous A+ content to attract their audience and show why they’re certifiably better.
 They use clear images and callouts to their green labels.
 On some of their product pages and A+ content, they even include the USDA organic and MSC certificate numbers which shows complete transparency on their part.

 If you check out their storefront, you’ll also see their certifications features prominently, right in the header image.
 Brands should take note from Tender & True and focus on showing their green labels right on the packaging.

 One last piece that can’t be overlooked – Tender & True’s video at the bottom of their storefront.
 They’ve gotten really creative.
 It shows happy pets and their owners hanging out around the city, with the Tender & True green label buttons cleverly placed in different locations.
 They even have a unique and catchy Tender & True song.
 You’ve got to check it out – really inspirational!

 5. Cover All the Bases Planet Poop Style